Estate Planning Terms

 - Capital gains taxes – Capital gains taxes are imposed by the federal government on the profit from the sale of capital assets when the asset is sold for more than the acquisition cost and there is a gain on the sale.
 These capital assets include items like stocks, bonds, precious metals, and real estate (property).
 These do not include inventory assets, which are items that are acquired for the purpose of resale (such as retail inventories or livestock).
 Capital gain income from assets held one year or less (sometimes called short-term capital gains) is taxed at ordinary income tax rates in effect for that tax year.
 Capital gain income from assets held longer than one year is generally taxed at a special long-term capital gains rate.
-The rate that applies depends on that ordinary income tax bracket of the taxpayer.
+The rate that applies depends on the ordinary income tax bracket of the taxpayer.
 For most taxpayers, net capital gain is taxed at rates no higher than 15 percent.
-Some or all net capital gain may be taxed at 0 percent if the taxpayer is in the 10 or 15 percent tax brackets, the capital gain tax rate is 0 percent.
-However, if the taxpayer’s total income (including capital gain income) places the taxpayer in the 25 percent tax bracket or higher, the 2011 capital gain tax rate is 15 percent.
-However, under the current tax scheme, these rates will increase in 2013 to 20percent for long-term capital gains or 10 percent if a taxpayer is in the 15 percent tax bracket.
-Each person should consult with his or hertax professional regarding any plans based on capital gains tax considerations.
+Some or all net capital gain may be taxed at 0 percent if the taxpayer is in the 10 or 15 percent ordinary income tax brackets.
+Beginning in 2013, a new 20 percent rate on net capital gain applies to the extent that a taxpayer’s taxable income exceeds the thresholds set for the new 39.6 percent ordinary tax rate.
+These income thresholds are $400,000 for single and $450,000 for married filing jointly or qualifying widow(er); $425,000 for head of household, and $225,000 for married filing separately.
+Each person should consult with his or her tax professional regarding any plans based on capital gains tax considerations.

 Term life insurance – An insurance policy with a set duration limit on the coverage period.